meijun/calabash/README.md

 ## Hints

-After the states determined, all the chosen states and Diamond form a graph, and the total power can be found in O(N<sup>3</sup>) time by [Matrix Tree Theorem](http://people.reed.edu/~davidp/412/handouts/matrix-tree.pdf).
+After the states determined, all the chosen states and Diamond form a graph, and the total power can be found in O(N<sup>3</sup>) time by [matrix-tree theorem](http://people.reed.edu/~davidp/412/handouts/matrix-tree.pdf).

 The tractable exact solver may not exist.
 We can employ various approximation methods.
 The following are some ideas.